okta/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 **Changelog:**

-* Jan 7, 2018: Updated to lock down the version numbers used.
-See the article changes in [okta.github.io#2030](https://github.com/okta/okta.github.io/pull/2030).
+* Jan 7, 2018: Updated to lock down the version numbers used and provide a link for those wanting to use Angular 7.
+See the article changes in [okta.github.io#2628](https://github.com/okta/okta.github.io/pull/2628).
 * May 8, 2018: Updated to use Angular CLI 6.0, Angular 6.0, and Okta Sign-In Widget 2.8.0.
 See the code changes in [okta-angular-openid-connect-example#5](https://github.com/oktadeveloper/okta-angular-openid-connect-example/pull/5) and the article changes in [okta.github.io#2030](https://github.com/okta/okta.github.io/pull/2030).
 * Nov 30, 2017: Updated to use Angular CLI 1.5.5 and angular-oauth2-oidc 3.0.1.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-angular-openid-connect-example/pull/3/files).
 Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1517).
 * Sep 28, 2017: Updated "create an OIDC app" instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).